Firehawk-Ph4ntom/Minesweeper/README.md

   - Other art assets were custom-edited by me.

 - Audio Assets:
   - Audio assets were used from my mod Tiberium Wars Firestorm.
-You can find the mod here: [https://github.com/Firehawk-Ph4ntom/Tiberium-Wars-Firestorm](here)
+You can find the mod [here](https://github.com/Firehawk-Ph4ntom/Tiberium-Wars-Firestorm).

 - License
-  - This project is licensed under the MIT License - see the [LICENSE.txt](LICENSE) file for details.
+  - This project is licensed under the MIT License - see the [LICENCE](https://github.com/Firehawk-Ph4ntom/Minesweeper/blob/main/LICENSE.txt) file for details.